AstroAir/DecorativeUI/src/Components/Enhanced/README.md

 # Enhanced Components System

-The Enhanced Components System provides a comprehensive set of enhancements for existing DeclarativeUI components, adding accessibility, validation, visual effects, and advanced functionality without modifying the core component implementations.
+The Enhanced Components System provides a comprehensive set of enhancements for existing DeclarativeUI components, adding accessibility, validation, visual effects, and advanced functionality.

 ## Overview

+As of the latest version, enhanced functionality has been integrated directly into the base components (Button, LineEdit, etc.).
+The ComponentEnhancer system remains available for composition-based enhancement of any Qt widget.

 The enhancement system uses composition and decoration patterns to layer additional functionality on top of existing components.
 This approach allows you to: